All checks have 12 parts.

 Parts of a Check: Pre-Printed Sections

 Let’s start with the pre-printed parts of a check.
-These are the parts of a check that don’t have to be filled out.
-Every personal check has six pre-printed parts regardless of the bank or financial institution.
+These are the parts of a check that don’t have to filled out.

-In the top left-hand corner, you’ll find your personal information.
+1. Personal Information In the top left-hand corner, you’ll find your personal information.

 You’ll see your first and last name and address.
 You can also choose to have your phone number listed if you request it from your bank.

-Every check has a check number.
+2. Check Number Every check has a check number.
 You’ll find the check number in two places; in the top right corner and after or near the account number.

 When you write a check, I suggest taking a picture of the check to reference the check information including the number if needed.